 Criterion provides training and research to equip people of the church and the churches themselves to discover God’s economy and bring their distinctive faith perspectives to tables where the economy is being reinvented to work for all.
-Change begins at kitchen tables, at congregational tables, at institutional and denominational tables, at the tables of finance and business where Christian men and women have a voice.

 Criterion has also initiated an ongoing collaboration with seminaries, the institutions charged with training leaders and furthering theological research on behalf of the church.
 Together we are building a catalog of resources at the intersection of theology and the economy.
-We envision offering on-line courses on the theme of Discovering God’s Economy.